IvanSmiths/tutorial-next-image-reveal/README.md

 ## Next.js Image Reveal With Gsap ScrollTrigger

-Repository of the upcoming YouTube video on how to develop an image reveal effect using Next.js and Gsap ScrollTrigger.
+Repository of the [YouTube video](https://youtu.be/QxVCigL1eyE) on how to develop an image reveal effect using Next.js and Gsap ScrollTrigger.

 ## Stack used